danielaptoussaint-blip/Test/docs/INTAKE.md

 ## E. Accounting services firm (yours, solo)

-32. Firm name, entity, licensure status (CPA active? which states?), PLI in place?
+32. Firm name, entity, licensure status (CPA active? which states?), PLI in place?  **Nothing as of today, the agent will help me define the services to be provided based on my current strenghts, I need to have another source of income**
 33. Current clients: how many, what do they pay, what do you deliver?
 34. Service lines — bookkeeping, controller-as-a-service, fund/partnership accounting, reconstructions, tax?
 35. Who's the ideal client, and who do you want to stop serving?